Democratic senators push bill focusing on local detainment of immigrants linked to violent crime

 In response, Sen. Ted Budd, R-N.C., said the Democratic Party's "commitment to open borders is causing otherwise preventable tragedies to occur again and again.”

-Meanwhile, it was unclear whether the Senate's Democratic leadership would advance the proposal that was introduced Thursday.
+It was also unclear whether the Senate's Democratic leadership would advance the bill that was introduced Thursday.

 Murphy said in a statement that it "would actually fix one of the problems facing our immigration system, rather than serve as a messaging tool to demonize immigrants.”